ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 - Renamed `atomic-ref-unbounded` to `atomic-ref-unbound`
 - Fixed the wording for `basic-atomic-accessor::offset`
 - Fixed the wording for `basic-atomic-accessor::access`
+- If P2616R3 is also approved, similar changes should be applied to `atomic-ref-bound` as well

 ### Issaquah 2023 SG1 Polls

+#### P2689 poll

 Forward P2689R1 to LEWG, targeting C++26
 Incl. wording changes: